IT 116: Introduction to Scripting

 This can be done using the escape sequence for the tab character, \t.

-Now we need to concatenate the values of inches and cm into a string with \t between them.
+That string concatenates the values of km and miles turned into strings with \t between them.

 Run the script.